 The Klein Karoo (Little Karoo), in South Africa’s Western Cape province, is a region of astounding contrasts and boasts the imposing Swartberg mountains, green fertile valleys and desert plains, charming villages and towns, and South Africa’s largest ostrich breeding industry.
 A visit to the Klein Karoo, a few hours’ drive east of Cape Town, is a must in my book, and can easily be combined with the immensely popular Route 62 and Garden Route.

 This loop, which winds around and through the rugged Swartberg mountains, is one of my favourite drives.
 You can start the loop in Oudtshoorn, the ostrich capital of South Africa, with its distinct Afrikaans atmosphere.
-Oudtshoorn also has a good selection of excellent restaurants.
+Route 62 runs through the town, making it a popular stop for visitors.
+Oudtshoorn also has a varied selection of restaurants.
+One restaurant I enjoyed is in the Queen’s Hotel, where I also stayed.
 Try the crocodile carpaccio or one of the ostrich specialties!

 Search for hotels in Oudtshoorn

 From Oudtshoorn, head east towards the quaint village of De Rust.
 The route takes you through the plains which are dotted with ostrich farms, alfalfa grass fields and the occasional vineyard.
 De Rust is worth a stop to explore the lovely main street lined with beautiful Cape Dutch houses and old jacaranda trees.